Gettysburg College: Activities

-Traditions

-Gettysburg college has a variety of different traditions during the four-year undergraduate experience.

-First year walk
+First Year Walk

 On November 19, 1863, students marched through town to the National Cemetery to hear President Abraham Lincoln deliver his now famous Gettysburg Address.
-In 2003, Peter Hollaran, a Gettysburg graduate and president of the Cognitive Marketing for the college proposed recreating the walk to promote community among students and the town.
+In 2003, Peter Holloran, a Gettysburg graduate and marketing consultant to the college proposed recreating the walk to promote community among students and the town.
 The Orientation Chair at the time, Lindsay Morlock, saw the walk as an opportunity to encourage new students to step "off campus from day one" and "acknowledge the history of Gettysburg College".
 Since the first walk on August 28, 2003, first year students have marched along the same one-mile path to be welcomed into town and hear the same words spoken over a century ago.
 Faculty, students, and townspeople cheer the arriving first-years along their walk as the main streets of town shut down to participate.

 Twilight hour

 Upon completion of the first semester, first-year students walk from the college union building to Pennsylvania Hall along paths illuminated by upperclassmen holding candles.
 Initially known as the Twilight Walk, the name was changed to Twilight Hour for the class of 2020 in 2017.
-The tradition is designed to welcome first-year students into alumni status, and involves the passing of a Class Book to the college president and the singing of the college's Alma Mater.
+The tradition is designed to welcome first-year students into alumni status, and involves the passing of a Class Book to the college president and the singing of the college's alma mater.
+The tradition was discontinued in 2019 by the college's Office of Student Activities and Greek Life.

-Thanksgiving dinner
+"Servo Thanksgiving"

-Every Thanksgiving the dining center opens for a dinner extravaganza.
-Students organize themselves and their friends into groups of 8–14 people and receive unlimited turkey, mashed potatoes, stuffing, pumpkin pie, and more, all served by professors and administrators.
-It is common practice for the president of the college to serve a table as well.
+The week before Thanksgiving the dining center opens to serve a family-style traditional Thanksgiving meal.
+Students receive unlimited turkey, mashed potatoes, stuffing, pumpkin pie, and more, served by professors and administrators.

 Springfest

-Every spring, the weekend before finals the college hosts a well known musician on a constructed main stage in Stine Lake.
-Other musicians perform in the Attic, the campus' night club.
-The end of the term is celebrated with concerts, free food, merriment and play.
-It is common for there to be blow-up obstacle courses, and free beer for students of age.
+On the weekend before finals, the college hosts a well-known musician who performs on the shores of Stine Lake.